Generate a project-specific RDF Schema

 The ‘versioned iri’ follows the way ORDO is versioned; here it corresponds to version 4.2 of the ORDO ontology.

-Oncotree - provided in RDF by the project
+NANDA - provided in RDF by the project

-Oncotree is an example of a coding system which is neither downloadable in RDF nor provided in RDF by the DCC.
-The project first needs to “FAIRify” and translate the coding system into RDF as much as possible (see FAIRification of External Terminologies in RDF for projects) before using and sharing it.
+NANDA is an example of a coding system which is neither downloadable in RDF nor provided in RDF by the DCC.
+The project first needs to “FAIRify” and translate the coding system into RDF as much as possible (see FAIRify external terminologies in RDF) before using and sharing it.

 The following metadata is encoded in the Coding System and Version sheet:

-Information about Oncotree
+Information about NANDA

 short name